-I-85 Frontage Area (Area A1 & A2)
+I-85 Frontage Area (Area A)

 - This area borders the LRT station areas along North Tryon and Interstate 85.
 The development pattern for this area will be influenced by both Interstate 85 and light rail transit. - Although outside the boundaries of the station areas, development in this edge area should be designed to accommodate pedestrians from the area who will be accessing the station area. - Numerous connections to NorthTryon are encouraged.
-Key connections will include City Boulevard extension, and the Shopping Center Drive and Doug Mayes Place extensions west over I-85. - Development along I-85 shall provide a 100-foot undisturbed buffer from the interstate.
+Key connections will include City Boulevard extension, and the Shopping Center Drive and Doug Mayes Place extensions west over I-85. - A 100-foot buffer should be encouraged along I-85 for properties developing along the interstate.